 When I started reading the first book of George R.R.
-Martin’s A Song of Ice and Fire, titles A Game of Thrones, I never thought that it would grow to be as huge as it has in the past three years.
+Martin’s A Song of Ice and Fire, titled A Game of Thrones, I never thought that it would grow to be as huge as it has in the past three years.
 It was 2007 that I completed the book.
 I enjoyed the gritty fantasy world with minimal emphasis on magic and mythical beasts.
 Instead the heroes and monsters were quite human.
 I was also quite surprised to find that one of my favorite characters in the book did not survive until its completion.
 It broke the rules and made me think that anything could happen, as long as there were banners and houses involved.

 Not long after I checked out the second book in the series, A Clash of Kings, from the local library.
 It took all of the things that I enjoyed in the first book and raised the bar even further leading me to search for a copy of the third book, A Storm of Swords.
 This book was mind-blowing and one of my favorite reads of all time.
 I was hooked on the series, the world, the carnage and most of all the narrative.